-At the heart of the Red Lobster, everyone's an expert.
+At the heart of Red Lobster, everyone's an expert.
 Here are some different areas of management focus:

 Beverage and Hospitality Manager